 Medical terms aren’t always the easiest to understand.
 At Smile Columbia Dentistry, we want to make it easy for our patients to understand every condition or term we talk about.
 If you suffer from TMJ, you might have heard trigeminal Neuralgia at some point.
-To help you better understand what the difference between trigeminal neuralgia and TMJ is, Dr. Adam Hahn broke down their main differences below.
+To help you better understand what the difference between trigeminal neuralgia and TMJ is, Columbia dentist, Dr. Adam Hahn broke down their main differences below.

 What is Trigeminal Neuralgia?

 trigeminal neuralgia is the dysfunction of the trigeminal nerve.
 The trigeminal nerve is responsible for the sensation in your motor functions like chewing or biting.
 When it starts to dysfunction, it results in extreme and usually progressive pain.
 Like TMJ, jaw pain is a common side effect as well as face pain, headaches and more.

 The top symptom of trigeminal neuralgia is pain.
 The pain usually starts out as mild and comes in attacks.
 Over time it will become more frequent and more severe.